-Deemed “DC’s most useless park,” this area takes up six city blocks’ worth of space.
-To make things worse, the parking garage is not completely below ground, thus elevating the park beyond normal eye level.
+This parkland takes up two city blocks (or squares in DC parlance).
+The garages were built in 1968.
+The site slopes southwesterly so the parking garage is not completely below ground, thus elevating the park beyond normal eye level.

-There are only four entrances, two facing the congressional offices, one in the middle that’s closed off to traffic, and one in the southwest corner that isn’t marked.
-Visitors walking by will just see walls, garage doors, and guard rail blocking the street that bisects the park.
+There are four entrances, two facing the congressional offices, one in the middle that’s closed off to traffic, and one in the southwest corner that isn’t marked.
+Visitors walking by will get a glimpse of the park as well as seeing the handsome granite walls (and garage doors, and guard rail blocking the street that bisects the park).

-However, once inside, the park is quite nice.
+However, once inside, the park is quite nice, child- and dog-friendly.
 It’s extremely quiet and peaceful, especially on the weekends or when Congress is not in session.
 There are lots of flowers and flowering trees.
 There are also two fountains, one in each section, but they are turned off on the weekends.
-While this park might not be the best example of city planning, a park is certainly better than a parking lot.

 Know Before You Go